Student Experience

 • Spanish Club

-The Spanish Club seeks to provide opportunities for students to pursue their personal and academic goals in the Spanish language.
+The Spanish Club seeks to provide opportunities for Middle and High School students to pursue their personal and academic goals in the Spanish language.
 To enhance their educational experience, students are encouraged to participate in group activities that allow them to develop personal relationships, learn leadership and organizational skills, and serve the Hispanic community.

 • Speech & Debate

-Interested Upper School students should contact Mr. Letsch or Mr. White
+Interested Upper School students should contact Mr. Paniccia and view the webpage for Speech and Debate here.

 • Sports Broadcasting Club

-The Sports Broadcasting Club produces live broadcasts of select Loyola athletic events.
-The club is always looking for student commentators, camera operators, producers, graphic designers, and sports writers.
-The club is open to students in grades 8–12.
+The Loyola Sports Broadcasting Club (Loyola Sports Network) produces live broadcasts of select Loyola athletic events.
+The club is always looking for student commentators, camera operators, producers, graphic designers, social media managers, and more!

 • Sportsmen's Association

 The Loyola Sportsmen’s Association provides students the opportunity to share their outdoor experiences with others who have similar interests.
-Club activities include freshwater fishing, Chesapeake Bay striped bass fishing, sporting clays, an annual trip to the Eastern Sports and Outdoor Show in Harrisburg, PA, and semi-annual fish and wild game dinners with the Loyola Culinary Club.
+Club activities include freshwater fishing, Chesapeake Bay striped bass fishing, sporting clays, an annual trip to the Great American Outdoor Show in Harrisburg, PA, and semi-annual fish and wild game dinners with the Loyola Culinary Club.
 In the past, the club has also raised money to support outdoor adventures for serious ill youth.
+The LSA meets after school on Thursdays in Burk Hall, Room 204.

 Interested students should contact Mr. Katchko.